A hybridizable discontinuous Galerkin method with characteristic variables for Helmholtz problems: Iterative solution procedures

 To study the efficiency of the iterative schemes with the different methods, we consider the relative error of the physical fields defined as

 where $u_\mathrm{ref}$ and $\bq_\mathrm{ref}$ correspond to the reference analytical or semi-analytical solution.
-The history of relative error is plotted in Figure~\ref{fig:num:histo} for the CGN scheme (lines with marker $\circ$), the GMRES scheme (lines with marker $\bullet$) and the fixed-point iterative scheme in the CHDG case (lines with marker $\times$).
+The history of relative error is plotted in Figure~\ref{fig:num:histo} for CGNR (lines with marker $\circ$), GMRES (lines with marker $\bullet$) and the fixed-point iteration in the CHDG case (lines with marker $\times$).
 The results have been obtained for DG without hybridization (green lines), HDG (red lines) and CHDG (blue lines).
 The relative error obtained with a direct solver is indicated by the horizontal dashed line.